ianbloom/massImport/README.md

 ### Script Execution

-First, place whichever version of the script is relevant (or both if you'd like) into the same folder as all of the DataSources that you would like to import into the customer account.
+First, place whichever version of the script is relevant (or both if you'd like) into the CS Toolkit folder.

 ![Optional Text](https://github.com/ianbloom/massImport/blob/looper/readmeImages/folderView2.png)